Loft conversion with large rooflight

 Do Heat Pumps Require Planning Permission in the UK?

-In most cases, heat pumps don't need planning permission and can be installed under permitted development.
-However, challenges may arise in built-up areas, and certain property types may have restrictions.
+Most heat pumps don’t need planning permission and fall under permitted development.
+However, air source heat pumps may face restrictions in built-up areas or certain property types.
+Air-to-air heat pumps are classed as air conditioning units and usually require planning permission.
 Refer to our 3-step guide for details.

 Aron Coates, Architect, BA (Hons), BArch, ARB | Designs in Detail | February 2024

-While gas central heating is fully enclosed inside the building, an air source heat pump (ASHP) – the most common type of heat pump in the UK – requires an outdoor unit.
+While gas central heating systems are enclosed within the building, an air source heat pump (ASHP) – the most common type of heat pump in the UK – requires an outdoor unit.

 1- Check if your home has permitted development rights

-PD rights do not extend to listed buildings.
-Here, you will need to apply for Listed Building Consent.
+PD rights do not apply to listed buildings.
+If your property is listed, you will need to apply for Listed Building Consent to install an ASHP.

 2- Engage a MCS regulated installer